 Risks in Letters of Credit

-Although letter of credit is a balanced payment method in terms of risk issues for both exporters and importers, each letters of credit party bears some amount of risk; higher or lower.
+Although letter of credit is a balanced payment method in terms of risk issues for both exporters and importers, each letter of credit party bears some amount of risk; higher or lower.

 As I have explained on my previous post, letters of credit transactions are handled by banks, which make banks one of the parties that bears risks in l/c transactions in addition to exporters and importers.

-On this post each risk group will be examined in detail with in real life examples.
+On this post each risk group will be examined in detail with real life examples.

 General Risks in Letters of Credit: